Why conduct a clinical trial in Australia

 The TGA also administers the Clinical Trials Exemption (CTX) scheme, under which proposals are submitted to the TGA for scientific review followed by ethical review conducted by the HREC.

-The Australian Institute of Health and Welfare collects statistics on Australian risk factors, diseases and death in Australia, and provides links to online data collections, providing useful information for sponsors considering placing trials in Australia.
+In addition, the Australian Institute of Health and Welfare collects statistics on Australian risk factors, diseases and death in Australia, and provides links to online data collections, which also provides useful information for sponsors considering placing trials in Australia.

-The Australian Government’s generous new R&D Tax Incentive encourages more industry investment in research and development (R&D).
+The Australian Government’s generous Research & Development (R&D) Tax Incentive encourages more industry investment in R&D.

 The Incentive provides businesses investing in eligible R&D with generous tax offsets: